 8. Happy not to be recognized

 It’s an honor to be recognized as an officer in a local church.
 We shouldn’t downplay this.
 Paul doesn’t.
 He said those deacons who serve well “gain a good standing for themselves and also great confidence in the faith that is in Christ Jesus” (1 Timothy 3:13).
 There is nothing wrong with wanting to be a deacon.
-And yet, the best deacons are those happy to serve without being recognized.
-You can be sure those deacons are serving for God’s glory and not their own.
+Yet, the best deacons are those happy to serve without being recognized.
+You can be sure they are serving for God’s glory and not their own.
 Who in the church isn’t seeking the spotlight, regularly commends others, and doesn’t publicize his service?
-Who in your church is unusually humble, never looking for applause, and hungry to see others involved?
+Also, who in your church is unusually humble, never looking for applause, and hungry to see others involved?
 These are the folks who will make the best deacons.

 We should be very thankful for those who are gifted to teach.
 Yes, our churches ought to raise up qualified men to serve as elders.
 Yes, the church needs more Titus 2 ladies who can faithfully instruct other women in the church.
 Praise God for teachers!

 But God cares about deacons, too.
 He has deposited in our midst believers uniquely gifted at serving.
-Let’s be just as thankful for those who free others up for the ministry of the Word and prayer, and let’s be on the lookout for the would-be deacons in our midst.
+Let’s be just as thankful for those who free others up for the ministry of the Word and prayer.
+Also, let’s be on the lookout for the would-be deacons in our midst.